-Internet of Things and Executive Education Opportunities
+Internet of Things Cybersecurity Executive Education Programs

-The objective is to assess emerging IoT technologies and current use cases, and translate these into opportunities to create innovative product and service offerings, increase operational efficiencies, reduce risk, and collaborate with ecosystem partners.
+Tackling IoT Cybersecurity requires understanding the technology integrated with business application.
+Partnering with Carnegie Mellon University's CyLab Security and Privacy Institute, CMU Executive Education delivers programs to assess emerging IoT technologies and current use cases, and translate these into opportunities to create innovative product and service offerings, increase operational efficiencies, reduce risk, and collaborate with ecosystem partners.
 The programs provide a baseline of foundational knowledge, updates on new developments, and engagement on the potential for business impact.

-The programs are modular and can be tailored to different audiences ranging from boards of directors, executive leadership teams, operating units, product development, and functional disciplines such as finance, engineering, and supply chain management.
+Program content will be tailored to different audiences ranging from boards of directors, executive leadership teams, operating units, product development, and functional disciplines such as finance, engineering, and supply chain management.